Julilly House Kohler: Biography

 moved to Morganfield, Kentucky, and then to Evansville, Indiana, where Kohler spent most of her early years, graduating from Central High School in 1926.
 She then attended Wellesley College, graduating in 1930 with a degree in French literature.
 Kohler was a member of Theta Sigma Phi, a national fraternity for women in journalism.

 While she was working in Chicago at Marshall Field & Co, she met John Michael Kohler III, who was at the time assigned as manager of the Kohler Company's Chicago branch office.
 John Kohler was the son of Walter J. Kohler Sr. They were married on January 7, 1933.
 The couple resided in the Chicago area until Mr. Kohler was transferred to the Kohler Company home offices in 1937.
 In 1948 they purchased Riverbend, the Tudor estate in Kohler originally built by Mr. Kohler's father, Gov, Walter J. Kohler Sr. The estate is currently a private resort operated as part of the Kohler Experience.

-The couple had four children: John Michael Kohler IV (1935–), William Collin Kohler (1937–), Julilly Waller Kohler (1942–), and Marie House Kohler (1951–).
+The couple had four children: John Michael Kohler IV (1935–2022), William Collin Kohler (1937–), Julilly Waller Kohler (1942–), and Marie House Kohler (1951–).

 Writing career

 Kohler began her writing career as a hobby, beginning with children's stories that were published in Story Parade, Child Life, and Jack and Jill and gained notability for publication of the children's books, Farmer Collins and Football Trees in the 1940s.
 She also made contributions to adult magazines like McCall's, Vogue, and Library Journal.

-Julilly Kohler achieved a degree of national prominence through her writing, particularly as the author of 10 children's books and two non-fiction books.
-Her best known book was The Boy Who Stole The Elephant.
-Walt Disney Productions purchased rights to the book and adapted it to television in two one-hour shows on the Walt Disney Hour in 1970.
-Many of her stories were drawn from experiences of her Kentucky childhood.